shucking/aws-chalice-ecommerce-workshop/workshop/content/chalice-dev/shopping-end/_index.md

 With this authorizer configuration, anyone who tries to request the `/shopping_cart` route will have to be logged in and confirmed as Cognito User Pool user.
 This information will be sent through an HTTP header called `Authorization`.
 Users who have logged in and try to use their shopping cart will have valid `Authorization` tokens.
 Users who are not logged in will not be able to access a shopping cart because they will not have a valid token when they try to access a shopping cart.

+This authorizer will be used in the remaining endpoints, so it is important to understand what purpose it serves before moving on.